Looking for a fun out in the country family event to do this weekend?

 This Saturday you are welcome to bring the family and interact with the animals.
 They love selfies.
 The event is free and open to all.

-And yes, there will be a sheep shearing contest and an alpaca shearing demonstration.
+And yes, there will be a sheep shearing competition.
+This is their 5th year, and 3rd at Maple Crest Farm with this demonstration.

-Side note, want a break from the animals, go for a short stroll and enjoy all the flowers.
+Side note, want a break from everything, go for a short stroll and enjoy all the flowers.

 Demonstrations and family-friendly events between 9 a.m. and 5 p.m. at Maple Crest Farm, located at 2718 Union Street in Hermon.